JoelKessler/PyGEDAI/README.md

 - `initial_threshold_delay_sec`: Minimum buffered duration before the first threshold computation, letting the optimizer see a representative window.
 - `buffer_max_sec`: Size cap (seconds) on the rolling buffer used for threshold estimation to keep memory usage bounded.
 - `processing_window_sec`: Optional batching window (seconds) for cleaning.
 When set, incoming chunks are concatenated until the window length is reached, then processed as a single batch; synchronous calls return `None` until enough data is accumulated.
+- `moving_window_chunk_sec`: Size of the raw-history tail (seconds) that is prepended to every chunk before cleaning.
+GEDAI uses this overlapping context to avoid boundary artifacts; when both options are set the moving-window duration must exceed `processing_window_sec` so enough historical context is available beyond the active chunk.
 - `denoising_strength`: Same semantics as `gedai()` (`"auto"`, `"auto-"`, `"auto+"`, or numeric); governs artifact rejection aggressiveness.
 - `epoch_size_in_cycles`, `lowcut_frequency`, `wavelet_levels`, `matlab_levels`: Wavelet configuration forwarded to `gedai()`, controlling frequency resolution and band selection.
 - `device`, `dtype`: Target torch device/dtype for buffering and computation.